-I’m Andreas Neuhaus, a software architect and developer located in Dortmund, Germany and this is my personal blog about software development and IT stuff in general.
-I got a degree in computer science in 2006 at the university of applied sciences in Dortmund.
-Since then, I’m working as a freelancer on iOS and Ruby projects.
-If you’re looking for a freelance developer to hire for a project or to help on your team, feel free to contact me.
+I'm Andreas Neuhaus, a software engineer and architect located in Schwerte (near Dortmund, the Ruhr Area, Germany) and this is my personal blog about software development and IT stuff in general.
+I got a degree in computer science in 2006 at the University Of Applied Sciences in Dortmund.
+Since then, I'm working self-employed, mostly on iOS and Ruby projects.
+If you're looking for a software engineer to hire for a project or to help on your team, feel free to contact me.

 This blog will mainly cover topics that are in my area of focus during my development work, which is: